ministryofjustice/hmpps-tier-ui/README.md

 ### Run the service

-To run the service locally, with an in-memory session store and local user account, run:
+To run the service locally with an in-memory session store, a local user account, and dependencies running in WireMock:

 ```shell
 npm run start:dev